mrprincesingh/Chanda_kaudi_game/README.md

 > ✨ABOUT GAME AND THEIR RULES

-⭕CHANDA KAUDI ,also known as Chaupar or Chaubara, is a traditional Indian board game that has been enjoyed enjoyed in India for centuries, and it is still played by many people today.
+⭕CHANDA KAUDI, also known as Chaupar or Chaubara, is a traditional Indian board game that has been enjoyed in India for centuries, and it is still played by many people today.

-⭕The game is similar to Pachisi and Ludo, and it is usually played on a wooden board with 5x5 or 7x7 grids.The board has a central square known as the "Chaubara," which means "four houses."
+⭕The game is similar to Pachisi and Ludo, and it is usually played on a wooden board with 5x5 or 7x7 grids.
+The board has a central square known as the "Chaubara," which means "four houses."

-⭕The game is played with a board that has four colored squares, each with a set of four houses, and a central cross-shaped square that serves as a starting and finishing point for each player's pieces.
+⭕The game is played with a board that has four coloured squares, each with a set of four houses, and a central cross-shaped square that serves as a starting and finishing point for each player's pieces.

 ⭕The game is usually played by two to four players, each of whom has four pieces or pawns that they move around the board according to the roll of a dice.

 ⭕The objective of the game is to move all four of your pieces from the starting point to the finishing point, using a set of dice to determine how many spaces you can move on each turn.
 The first player to move all of their pieces to the finishing point wins the game.

 ⭕One of the unique features of Chanda Kaudi is its ability to be played by people of all ages, making it a great game for families and friends to enjoy together.
-The game can be played with a computer opponent, multiplayer game with people from around the world.
+The game can be played with a computer opponent; it is a multiplayer game with people from around the world.

-⭕Additionally, players can connect with each other by real time chats while playing the game together..This was a collaborative Project which is made by 4 team members within 2 Days.
+⭕Additionally, players can connect with each other through real-time chats while playing the game together...This was a collaborative Project which is made by 4 team members within 2 Days.

 ---